brotherhoodMonk/gyan/rct.md

 error boundary
 getDerivedStateFromError()
 static getDerivedStateFromProps
 Fiber: React 16.0 introduced a brand new reconciliation engine known as Fiber.
 This new engine is a generation leap over the previous generation of React’s core and is also responsible for the many new features that were introduced in this release.
  Fiber also introduces the concept of async rendering which results in more responsive apps because React prevents blocking the main thread.
   Fiber incorporates a smart scheduling algorithm that batches updates instead of synchronously re-

 React.memo() is the functional component solution to React.PureComponent as used in class components.
- It's a higher order component that is wrapped around functional components to create memoized components.
+ Its a higher order component that is wrapped around functional components to create memoized components.

 React.lazy() allows us to render dynamic imports as regular components.
 It takes a function that must call a dynamic import().